foxonom/core/docs/Headzoo-Core-ErrorHandler.md

 ### Headzoo\Core\ErrorHandler::handleCoreError
 Handles core errors

-The callback used by ErrorHandler when it captures a core PHP error.
-This method will call the error callback if the type of error matches one of the errors being handled.
+Called by PHP when an error occures.
+This method determines whether the error is one of the errors being handled.
+If it is, the the error will be captured, and the error callback is called.
 ```php
 public bool Headzoo\Core\ErrorHandler::handleCoreError(int $type, string $message, string $file, int $line)
 ```